Pink Eye (Conjunctivitis)

 - Worsening symptoms.

-Pink eye usually isn’t serious and the good news is it’s highly treatable and preventable.
+Pink eye usually isn’t serious.
+It’s highly treatable and preventable.
 Unless your case of pink is severe, pink eye can heal on its own without treatment.
-Treatment of bacterial or viral pink eye, however, can shorten the amount of time you or your child will have symptoms and are contagious.
-While healing, you can apply a cool (or warm) compress to relieve discomfort.
 The best thing you can do is take the necessary steps to avoid spreading pink eye to others or getting a repeat case of it.
 If you have any questions or concerns, always call your healthcare provider.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy